Redditch: Road system

-Redditch is occasionally noted for its confusing road system dominated by a system of dual carriageways built when it became a New Town, including the only cloverleaf interchange in England at the junction of the A441 and the Bromsgrove-bound A448.
+Redditch is occasionally noted for its confusing road system, dominated by a system of dual carriageways built when it became a New Town, including the only cloverleaf interchange in England at the junction of the A441 and the Bromsgrove-bound A448.
 The system is designed to allow rapid flow of large volumes of traffic around the various districts and into the town centre, whilst keeping fast moving vehicles separated from residential streets.
-Redditch was briefly famous (via The Graham Norton Show) for a tongue-in-cheek calendar featuring its "picturesque" roundabouts created by a local printing company.
-The calendar was called, unsurprisingly, 'Roundabouts of Redditch' and it proved so successful that it sparked a national series.
 This self-similar pattern is found on a smaller scale in many of the modern estates in the town, which follow a Radburn style of planned community.

+Redditch was briefly famous, via The Graham Norton Show, for a tongue-in-cheek calendar called Roundabouts of Redditch, featuring its "picturesque" roundabouts created by a local printing company.

 Education

-Redditch is one of the few areas of the country where the three-tier system of first, middle, and high schools still exists.
-Students attend first school from the age of 4, middle school from the age of 9, and secondary school at the age of 13.
+Redditch is one of the few areas of the country where the three-tier system of first, middle and high schools still exists.
+Students attend first school from the age of four, middle school from the age of nine and high school at the age of 13.
 Other areas of Worcestershire adopted this system at the same time as Redditch (in the 1970s), but many have reverted to the traditional 5–7 infant, 7–11 junior and 11-16/18 secondary schools.

 Redditch currently has four high schools (RSA Academy Arrow Vale, Saint Augustine's Catholic High School, Tudor Grange Academy, Trinity High School) and six middle schools.

-Heart of Worcestershire College (often referred to locally as "HOW College") is a large general further education college: one of its four campuses is in central Redditch; the other three are in Bromsgrove, Worcester, and Malvern.
+Heart of Worcestershire College (often referred to locally as "HOW College") is a large general further education college: one of its four campuses is in central Redditch; the other three are in Bromsgrove, Worcester and Malvern.
 The closest university is the University of Birmingham, 12.5 miles (20 km) to the north.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield transmitter.

+Local radio stations are BBC Hereford and Worcester, Heart West Midlands, Radio Wyvern, Capital Mid-Counties, Greatest Hits Radio Midlands, Hits Radio Herefordshire & Worcestershire and Smooth West Midlands.

+Redditch's local newspapers are The Redditch Standard and The Redditch Advertiser.

 Amenities

-Since June 2013, the swimming pool at Abbey Stadium Leisure Centre has been heated using waste heat diverted from Redditch Crematorium.
-Redditch Borough Council expects the scheme to reduce the leisure centre's gas bill by more than 40%, equivalent to an annual saving of about £15,000.
+Since June 2013, the swimming pool at Abbey Stadium Leisure Centre has been warmed using waste heat from the nearby Redditch Crematorium, in a scheme designed to save around £15,000 a year.